petersen65/PL0/README.md

 * April 14 2024 - [v2.1.0](https://github.com/petersen65/pl0/releases/tag/v2.1.0)
 	* provide new emulator backend for the existing compiler frontend and introduce intermediate language
-	* new package implements an intermediate language code that provides an additional intermediate representation on top of the abstract syntax tree
+	* new package implements an intermediate code that provides an additional intermediate representation on top of the abstract syntax tree
-	* new emulation engine that JIT-compiles intermediate language code into pseudo-assembler code which the emulator can execute
+	* new emulation engine that JIT-compiles intermediate code into pseudo-assembler code which the emulator can execute

 * May 5 2024 - [v2.2.0](https://github.com/petersen65/pl0/releases/tag/v2.2.0)
 	* complete abstract syntax tree token handler integration beyond identifier declarations and usage